indix/web-auto-extractor/README.md

 Output:-

-The output will be in a JSON in JSON-LD format
+The output will be a JSON in JSON-LD format

 ```
 [